azdavis/millet/docs/contributing.md

 # Contributing

-Thanks for your interest in contributing to Millet!
+Thank you for your interest in contributing to Millet!

 Note that this project has a [Code of Conduct][coc], to which we expect all members of the community (including community leaders) will adhere.